maplibre/martin/docs/src/sources-sprites.md

 # Sprite configuration
 sprites:
   paths:
-    # all SVG files in this dir will be published as a "my_images" sprite source
+    # all SVG files in this directory will be published under the sprite_id "my_images"
     - /path/to/my_images
   sources:
-    # SVG images in this directory will be published as a "my_sprites" sprite source
+    # SVG images in this directory will be published under the sprite_id "my_sprites"
     my_sprites: /path/to/some_dir
 ```

+The sprites are now avaliable at `/sprite/my_images,some_dir.png`/ ...